maxcwolf/vuepress-theme-dynamicsidebar/README.md

   }
 ```

-Then use `sidebarItemsFromFile` in where `sidebarItems` is used in the Vue template
+Then use `sidebarItemsFromFile` where `sidebarItems` is used in the Vue template